 Wandering the French city’s cobblestone streets, I encounter the striking neo-classical façade of the Grand Théâtre de Bordeaux.
 I pass pâtisseries, stopping to ogle stacks of burnished caramel canelés, the tempting two-bite treat that’s a specialty in the region.
-I pop into L’Intendant near the Opera building, a wine shop famous for its spiral staircase twirling heavenward up a silo lined with Bordeaux’s best labels.
-Finally, I locate the entrance to Bar à Vin, a favorite among the locals, run by the adjacent Conseil Interprofessionnel du Vin de Bordeaux (CIVB or Bordeaux Wine Council).
-It’s a great place to start a virtual tour of wine country: they pour bottles from every region and quality level.
+I pop into L’Intendant near the Opera building, a wine shop famous for its spiral staircase, which twirls heavenward and is lined with the best Bordeaux selection in town.
+Finally, I locate the entrance to Bar à Vin, a Bordeaux hidden gem, revered among the locals and run by the adjacent Conseil Interprofessionnel du Vin de Bordeaux (CIVB or Bordeaux Wine Council).
+It’s a great place to start a wine country virtual tour: they pour bottles from every region and quality level.

 Bordeaux Is Not Just Wine, It’s a Way of Life

 Mention your travels encompass Bordeaux wine country and friends envision lavish chateaux, fine wine and Michelin-starred dinners.
 People associate this corner of southwest France with an aspirational lifestyle.
 Four centuries of wine growing will do that: precision in the vineyards and cellars has given way to a global love affair with its structured, age-worthy reds.

 Silversea’s Wine Ambassador Lawrence d’Almeida confirms the wines are guest favorites: “We stock Bordeaux on all our ships,” he says.
 “It is by far the fine red wine category most in demand.
 I cover all the great appellations.”